 If your child is absent from school you will receive a text regarding their absence.
 Please respond to the text with the reason for the absence.
-Alternatively send in a note to the teacher when your child returns to school, or for longer absences, prior to leave.

 The Home School Liaison Officer provides support to families where regular attendance causes concerns.

-If you are planning on travelling during a school term you must seek approval to do so through the office.
+If you are planning on travelling during a school term you must seek Principal's approval to do so - please fill out a Request for Extended Leave BEFORE travelling and take the Certificate of Extended Leave with you when you travel.
+Forms are available through the office.